Departing from Hurghada

 At the gate of the Straits of Gubal is ‘Bluff Point’, which gets its name from the turbulence created by strong currents that beat the eastern wall of the island.
 The wreck of the ‘Ulysses’ lies on the reef 300m north of the lighthouse, starting at 5m and sloping to 25m.
 'The Barge' wreck, south of the lighthouse, provides divers with a fun and unusual night dive.
 The wrecks skeleton creates protection for all types of night creatures.

 Also known as the ‘Ships Graveyard’, this reef is dangerously positioned close to the busy shipping lanes of the Gulf of Suez.
 This reef has claimed more ships than any other in the area.
 On the north side are four wrecks laying on a sandy seafloor at the bottom of a steep sloping reef layered with table corals.
 Wrecks here include the Ghiannus D, Carnatic, Tile & Lentil Wrecks.
 On the south side is a safe anchorage for liveaboards and two ergs, known as Yellow fish reef.

 This large circular reef is often overlooked but offers excellent diving on pristine coral from any location on its perimeter.
-Ras Mohamed National Park is not standard within this safari.
+Ras Mohamed National Park is not standard within this safari but may be visited at the discretion of the crew.
 Please enquire if you would like to visit this area.